Colette Lorand

 Colette Lorand (7 January 1923 – 26 April 2019) was a Swiss operatic soprano who made an international career.
 Known as a coloratura soprano, she created several roles in world premieres, including Sibylle in Carl Orff's De temporum fine comoedia in 1973 at the Salzburg Festival, and Regan in Aribert Reimann's Lear at the Nationaltheater München in 1978, also in the French premiere of this opera in Paris in 1982.

 Career

-Born Colette Grauaug in Zurich, she grew up in a musical family.
+Born Colette Grauaug in Zürich, she grew up in a musical family.
 Her grandmother had been a celebrated singer in Hungary.
-Colette studied at the Musikhochschule Hannover, later privately with Melitta Hirzel in Zurich.
+Colette studied at the Musikhochschule Hannover, later privately with Melitta Hirzel in Zürich.